What No One Tells You About Using Self-Leveling Epoxy

 The epoxy companies recommend creating a dam using wood covered in 2 mil plastic.
 The epoxy dries on the plastic but doesn’t adhere to it (or wax paper I later found out from tech support).

 Our main problem was that we have an under-mounted sink that we can’t easily remove and we wanted the inside lip of the counter to be covered in epoxy but not the sink itself.

 Don’t worry too much.

 We freaked out after pouring the seal coat because it was drying extremely unevenly.
 But it turned out, and epoxy tech support rep verified that, it's OK if the seal coat does that.
 The smoothness of our flood coat wasn't affected by it.
 But tech support did say that there are times when two seal coats are required - especially if it's really porous or knotty wood.
 The uneven drying of the seal coat means that certain areas of the surface is sucking up more epoxy than other areas.

 So technically we can work on ours again.
 But that’s not happening because it was such a hassle the first time around.
-Besides, we live in an RV that’s not fancy at all.
-And I’ve learned to let go of the idea of perfection with the Toaster.
+Besides, we live in an RV that’s not even remotely fancy.
+And I’ve learned to let go of the idea of "perfection" with the Toaster.

 I’m going to wait a month or two to see how our epoxied dinette table and pantry countertop holds up before writing a post about their durability in an RV.